-Mission Beach itself is probably one of the most sublime beaches in North Queensland.
-Miles of golden sands lined with coconut palms and beautiful turquoise waves lapping on the shore – it really is the very definition of the quintessential tropical beach.
+Miles of golden sands lined with coconut palms and beautiful turquoise waves lapping on the shore.

 You’re far more likely to find gourmet, organic and gluten-free options on the menus here than anywhere else between Cairns and Townsville.

-- Mission Beach is the main drag where most of the restaurants and shops are located along one little street.
-Don’t expect too much though, there are still probably less than 20 places to eat.
-But that is what’s so appealing about the place!
+- Mission Beach – this is main central village area where most of the restaurants and shops are located along one little street.
+Don’t expect too much though, there are just over a handful of places to eat.

 - South Mission is a bit more residential with no obvious centre